K9Developer/ClassChat/README.md

 **A simple, real-time chat application for classroom communication.**

 ClassChat is a Python-based server-client chat system designed to facilitate communication between classmates in a local network.
-Built by me and [@AlonHor](https://github.com/AlonHor), this project was created to provide a fun and practical way for us and our classmates to talk, collaborate, and share messages during class or group study sessions.
+This project was created to provide a fun and practical way for us and our classmates to talk, collaborate, and share messages during class or group study sessions.

 ## Why We Made This